How to Become a Notary in Arkansas

 1. A $20 fee to process an application for appointment or reappointment.

-2. A $50 fee for a four-year, $7,500 surety bond.
+2. A $50 fee for a ten-year, $7,500 surety bond.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Arkansas?

-A notary errors and omissions insurance policy is optional in Arkansas and is not required to become an Arkansas notary public or to renew your notary commission.
-However, the American Association of Notaries strongly recommends that every Arkansas notary obtain a notary errors and omissions insurance policy.
-This insurance protects you if a client sues you as a notary.
-A notary errors and omissions insurance policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage an Arkansas notary public selects.
+A notary errors and omissions (E&O) insurance policy is not required to become an Arkansas notary public or to renew your notary commission.
+However, the American Association of Notaries strongly recommends that every Arkansas notary obtain a notary E&O insurance policy.
+This insurance protects you from a claim if a client sues you as a notary.
+A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Arkansas notary public.

 Do I need a notary bond to become a notary in Arkansas?